AppAnySite/BBlocks/React-Node-Express-Mongo/README.md

     ```bash
     cd backend && docker build -t server . && docker run -it -p 5050:5050 server
     ```

-## Running the Application using Docker
+## Folder Structure

+- `client`: Contains the React frontend code.
+- `backend`: Contains the Node.js backend code.

+## Issues

 - If you are facing any issues in MongoDB Connectivity:
     ```bash
     Make sure that you add your IP Address by following the below steps
     ```

-- To start the backend (Node.js with Express) server:
-    ```bash
-    cd backend && docker build -t server . && docker run -it -p 5050:5050 server
-    ```
-## Folder Structure

-- `client`: Contains the React frontend code.
-- `backend`: Contains the Node.js backend code.

-## Issues
 <img src="1.png" width="50%" alt="QRCodeGenerator-MERN">

 <div style="display: flex;">